Who is my Distribution Network Operator (DNO)?

 - Vattenfall Network Limited

-The DNO map (or electricity distribution map) below shows Great Britain’s 14 electricity network regions and their corresponding distribution network operators.
+This DNO map (or electricity distribution map) below shows the UK’s 14 electricity network regions and their corresponding distribution network operators.

 Area | Distributor ID | DNO | Phone number |